bastian-weber/Ct/deploy_ressources/general/readme.txt

 	https://bitbucket.org/bastian_weber/ct/wiki/Home

+IMPORTANT: on Windows you'll have to install the included Visual C++ 2013 redistributable first!
+(vcredist_x64_install_first.exe)

 ============================================ Use of graphical interface ============================================

 Launching the program without command line parameters will open up the graphical interface.
 Run start.sh on Linux.